-Accommodations for participants will be in our Hands on History home which is a hostel type house by the river - accommodations are dorm style with shared rooms and bunk style beds, please be advised to bring your own sleeping bags and pillow.
+On-site accommodations for participants will be in our Hands on History home which is a hostel type house by the river - accommodations are dorm style with shared rooms and bunk style beds, please be advised to bring your own sleeping bags and pillow.
 You may also bring air mattresses for additional comfort.
 Meals are included for Monday lunch to Thursday dinner.
 Breakfast is continental, we will supply food and you are on your own.
 We have great cooks here to prepare lunch and dinner, they’ve been feeding groups of school kids, teachers bus tours and visitors for years.
 The Village itself is a very special place which lends itself to some great musical and artistic expression.

 How to Get Here

 We are a 45-minute scenic drive south from Antigonish along highway #7 or 3 hours east of Halifax on highway #7.
 If you are coming from Stanfest we are 115 kl west, on Main Street in Sherbrooke just off the #7 highway.
 Find us on Google Maps.

 Guidelines for Classes

 When you register, please indicate on the registration form in the space provided your level, writing experience & ability.
 Songwriter’s classes are geared to those who have had at least 1-2 yrs experience (novice) to advanced songwriters.
 Courses are directed toward serious students who wish to explore songwriting at the intermediate & advanced levels.
 Involvement in group opportunities is strongly suggested and will help you build on what you will learn at camp.
 Classes will be taught at a level which is appropriate to the participants involved and may include various levels.

 NOVICE: You have 1-2 years’ experience and knowledge of the basics.